Study Materials Available

 Question

-What term was used in Later Vedic literature to specifically denote iron?
+Which terms were used in Later Vedic literature to specifically denote iron?

 Answer